seedcase-project/community/guides/adding-posts/index.md

 Regardless, in both routes the steps are:

-1. Create a new folder/directory inside `community/posts/` with a short name the describes the post.
+1. Create a new folder/directory inside `posts/` with a short name the describes the post.
 For instance, this post's directory name is `adding-posts/`.
-Inside the newly created directory, create a file called `index.md`.
+Inside the newly created directory, create a file called `index.qmd`.

 2. Open up the new file and add the below metadata to the top of the file.
 This is called the YAML header.